robiningelbrecht/phpunit-coverage-check/README.md

   [-f|--formatter]                 Formatter to use ("message" by default) [-p|--processor]                 Processor to use ("clover-coverage" by default)
   [-m|--enabled-metrics]           Metrics to use when calculating coverage.
 Defaults to all [-elc|--exit-on-low-coverage]    Exit the script when low coverage is detected.
-Defaults to "true" [-h|--help]                      Show help [-v|--verbosity]                 Verbosity level [-V|--version]                   Show version
+Defaults to "false" [-h|--help]                      Show help [-v|--verbosity]                 Verbosity level [-V|--version]                   Show version